-With all the flavors of a crisp fall day, this apple old fashioned is created with your favorite bourbon and delicious apple cider simple syrup.
+With all the flavors of a crisp fall day, this apple old fashioned is only four ingredients, including your favorite bourbon and delicious, homemade apple cider simple syrup.

-Sweetened with apple cider syrup that’s infused with sage, orange peel and lemon peel, an apple old fashioned is a delicious twist of a classic cocktail, perfect for a fall cocktail hour.
+Sweetened with apple cider syrup that’s infused with sage, orange peel, and lemon peel, an apple old fashioned is a delicious twist on a classic old fashioned cocktail, perfect for a fall cocktail hour.

 Stir well for 10-15 seconds.

 Strain your cocktail into a rocks glass with a large ice cube in it.